RayAndrade/TheRayCode/JavaScript/Structural/Composite/Example1/README.md

 ✅ The **Client** uses only the `Component` interface, which provides true transparency ✅ Try extending the `operation()` to draw a file tree or a DOM tree in future exercises

----

-If you want, I can next show how to implement a **transparent vs. safe** composite, or even add types with TypeScript — just let me know! 🚀